Mohammad-Ayman-Git/A-survey-form-on-survey-forms/README.md

 ##update
 This part has been added manually using git on bash in vs studio, as the github desktop app had fatal errors.
 This was a difficult task that was also rewarding.
 After a few hours, it turned out that I couldn't commit anything either because I hadn't pressed save first , or because i didn't type git add!
 I thought vs code saves on its own.. my bad.. this isn't google docs.

 I found out that for some reason ctrl+c gets bash stuck until you press the same keys again.

+I found out that sometimes writing the folder's name yourself could be a problem, so I had to copy it then paste it after the cd command even though i was sure i didn't write it wrong the first time